Some people think on-page SEO is just throwing your keywords on the page.

 With that said, there are no benefits of having long URLs.
 So, cut all the fat off your URLs and leave only your target keyword phrases.

 17. Is your primary keyword in the first sentence?

 It’s extremely challenging to test micro on-page SEO factors such as placing your keyword phrase in the first sentence, but it’s something I’ve always personally done.

-To me, if you want Google’s algorithms to truly understand what your page is about, then you need to make it abundantly clear.
-Naturally placing your target keyword phrase in the first sentence is a perfect way to achieve that goal.
+To me, if you want Google’s algorithms to understand what your page is about, then you need to make it abundantly clear.
+So naturally, placing your target keyword phrase in the first sentence is perfect for achieving that goal.

 18. Is your keyword density too aggressive relative to your competitors?

-Many argue that you shouldn’t pay attention to keyword density.
+Many argue that you should ignore keyword density.
 I agree for the most part.

 However, it doesn’t hurt to check the competition to identify the average keyword density for your target keyword phrase.

 Just use this tool to gather the keyword density for each competitor and then average it out.

 Then just compare your current density to that average.
 If you’re creating an entirely new page, then create the content first and then adjust.